rfhayn/grocery-recipe-manager/docs/next-prompt.md

 ✓ README displays correctly

 # 3. Consistency check
-grep -r "GroceryRecipeManager" docs/ | grep -v ".git" ✓ Only historical references with context
+grep -r "forager" docs/ | grep -v ".git"
+✓ Only historical references with context

 # If ALL pass: